 Embark students consistently rate their experience at school higher than national norms.

-- 68% of learners at Embark feel that learning is relevant, compared to 37% of other Grade 6–8 learners surveyed.
+- 86% of learners at Embark feel that learning can happen anytime, anywhere compared to 46% of other Grade 6–8 learners surveyed.
 For example:

-- 81% of learners feel that what they are learning is connected to life outside the classroom (compared to 31%).
+- 97% of learners agreed that at school, they spend time learning outside of the school building (compared to 32%).

-- At Embark, 79% of learners feel that their learning environment fosters community and connection, compared to 50% of other Grade 6–8 learners surveyed.
-Some testaments to this are:
+- At Embark, 77% of learners feel that their learning environment fosters community and connection, compared to 51% of other Grade 6–8 learners surveyed.
+For example:

-- The vast majority of learners at Embark—exactly 90%—feel comfortable at school (compared to 52%).
+- 83% of learners at Embark feel comfortable at school (compared to 49%).

 Students and parents see and feel the powerful and lasting impact of the student experiences at Embark.